Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ModelAttribute.md

 ### SupportIEditableObject

-Gets or sets a value indicating whether the [IEditableObject](#) interface should be used on the model if possible.The default value is`true`.
+Gets or sets a value indicating whether the [IEditableObject](#) interface should be used on the model if possible.
+The default value is`true`.

 ### SupportValidation

-Gets or sets a value indicating whether the model validation mapping is enabled.The default value is`true`.
+Gets or sets a value indicating whether the model validation mapping is enabled.
+The default value is`true`.